Biblical Prosperity (Part 1) – Study of Joseph

 In the era where false doctrines such as the prosperity gospel / name-it and claim-it gospel have affected the entire world and the church, how do you measure success?
 Does God view prosperity in the same way in which the world defines prosperity?
 Should the church or Christians define prosperity in the same way that non-Christians define prosperity?

 Should prosperity or success be defined according to the assets you have, your social status, the size of your bank account or even the power you have?
 For example, can a person who owns a vehicle and a house be defined as being more prosperous than a person who doesn’t own these things?
 Even within the church setting – can a person who owns more possessions and has more money be defined as being more spiritual and more Christ-like than a person who owns less possessions and money?

 And the Lord was with Joseph, and he was a prosperous man; and he was in the house of his master the Egyptian.
 And his master saw that the Lord was with him, and that the Lord made all that he did to prosper in his hand.

-The New King James Version translates the word prosperous as “successful.”
+Both the ESV and New King James Version of the Bible translates the word prosperous as “successful.”

-When we look at part of the life of Joseph, we get a picture of what Biblical prosperity is like – because the word of God identifies Joseph as being a prosperous man and that all that he did prospered.
+So when we look at part of the life of Joseph, we get a picture of what Biblical prosperity is like – because the word of God identifies Joseph as being a prosperous man or successful man and that all that he did prospered.

-Yet from a natural or worldly view point – Joseph could hardly have been classified as being successful, but yet God’s word clearly says that he was a “prosperous man”.
+Yet from a natural or worldly perspective – Joseph could hardly have been classified as being successful, but yet God’s word clearly says that he was a “prosperous man”.